firstprateek/hamburger-btn/README.md

 # hamburger-btn

-A webcomponent for a hamburger menu buttond developed using [LIT](https://lit.dev/)
+A webcomponent for a hamburger menu button developed using [LIT](https://lit.dev/)

 ## Live Demo